-THE SINGING SCHOOL .- SAMUEL'S SICKNESS, &c.
+THE SINGING SCHOOL-SAMUEL'S SICKNESS, &C.

 Late in the fall of the year, Sabra went to reside with Jason, with the intention of going to school.
 She had not commenced, when her father sent for her.
-The society were to have a singing school: some of them told Mr. Hudson that he ought to send for Sabra, that she might learn music; they said she had a good voice, and would be a great acquisition to the choir.
-He accordingly sent for her.
-Sabra was very glad to have the privilege of learning to sing, for she had a good ear for music, and was passionately fond of singing.
+The Baptist society were to have a singing school; some of them told Mr. Hudson, that he ought to send for Sabra, that she might learn music, they said she had a good voice, and would be a great acquisition to the choir.
+He accordingly sent for her; she was very glad to have the privilege of learning to sing, for she had a good ear for music, and was passionately fond of singing.
 They had a good teacher, one who taught the rules thoroughly.
-Here she met with her Sabbath-school mates.
-Thaddeus and Theodore attended the school.
+Here she met with her Sabbath school mates; Thadeus and Theodore attended the school.

-Asenath's sister, Emma Morris, was living with her, and attended the school.
-She became an excellent singer.
-Emma and Sabra were often asked to sing At the close of the school, the teacher said he wished to have the choir organized, and their leaders chosen for each part; they accordingly met for Emma and Sabra were chosen to lead that purpose.
-They were both surprised at this, for the soprano. they did not think themselves competent.
-Mr. Hudson felt quite proud of Sabra's attainments; he knew her services would be valuable in the choir, and he was one of the first to sustain the society.
-The credit of her assistance belonged to himself, for he had bought her singing book, and paid the expense of her tuition.
-Soon after this, there was a singing school in the town Mr. Hudson thought he would send Sabra to of B. this school also, if he could find a suitable place for her, where she could earn her board during the term.
+Asenath's sister, Emma Morris, was living with her, and she attended the school.
+She became an excellent singer; Emma and Sabra were often asked to sing duetts.
+At the close of the school, the teacher said he wished to have the choir organized, and their leaders chosen for each part; they accordingly met for that purpose.
+Emma and Sabra were chosen to lead the soprano.
+They were both surprised at this, for they did not think themselves competent.
+Mr. Hudson felt quite proud of Sabra's attainments, he knew her services would be valuable in the choir, and he was one of the first to sustain the society.
+The credit of her assistance belonged to himself, for he had bought her a singing book, and paid the expense of her tuition.
+Soon after this, there was a singing school, in the town of Mr. Hudson, thought he would send Sabra В. to this school, also, if he could find a suitable place for her, where she could earn her board, during the term.
 It was three miles from his residence.
-He went to make inquiries respecting the school, and had no trouble in obtaining a boarding-place for her, for her services.
-Sabra was well pleased with the teacher and the school, but the society was more fashionable there, and she often felt annoyed on account of her dress; for although her apparel was sometimes of rich material, yet it was not made after the latest fashion: for this cause, some of the scholars slighted her; others, of better judgment, treated her politely.
+He went to make inquiries respecting the school, and had no trouble in obtaining a boarding place for her, for her services.
+Sabra was well pleased with the teacher and the school, but the society was more fashionable there, and she often felt annoyed on account of her dress, for although her apparel was sometimes of rich material, yet it was not made after the latest fashion; for this cause, some of the scholars slighted her, others, of better judgment, treated her politely.

+Sarah Bartlet, was a particular favorite of Sabra's, she treated her very kindly, often took her seat by her, and they sang duetts together.
+Miss Bartlet belonged to one of the first families in society, and Sabra often recollected her kindness with pleasure.
 We might here remark, that parents and guardians, who are able, should not subject those under their control to ridicule, by dressing them so very differently from others; it frequently causes them to appear singularly awkward.
-Attending this school, introduced Sabra into new society; she afterwards attended parties in that village; and her convictions upon the subject of religion became less frequent.
+Attending this school, introduced Sabra into new society; she afterwards attended parties in that village, and her convictions, upon the subject of religion, became less frequent.
 During her attendance at this school, she became thoroughly competent to read music.
 Much care was taken, by her father and mother, that she might acquire this accomplishment, while other branches of her education were neglected.